-Validation of findings will occur at several points, as the Learning and Engagement strategy included in Section 12 will explain.
+Validation of findings will occur at several points.
 Methods will include:

 - The use of external evaluations and assessments of the organisations to help validate or question the findings on performance areas. - Debrief to assessed organisations/MOPAN members at relevant points, to hear the resonance of findings and judgements with insider knowledge of the organisation, and to test the accuracy of findings. - Validation of findings within the MOPAN network and revision of draft reports taking into account feedback from members - The sharing of reports with multilateral organisations, and the taking of account of comments and feedback into consideration for the final draft of the report.